alberreman/Distributed-Collaborative-Entity/conditions of collaborative projects.md

 -   Those with more power have an obligation to empower those with less.

--   Freedom is not a scarce resource, nor is prosperity: Winning need not be zero sum.

 We seek to transform the relationship between businesses and the communities supporting them to best leverage our shared interests to realize a more